pvcraven/web-development-class/source/assignments/01_basic_html/basic_html.rst

 out, or you are on an unrelated website, you'll be counted as gone and asked to leave for the day.

+**Remember:** The goal of this assignment is to learn.
+Most people get this, but in the past I've had just a few students who "take over" a project and devalue other's contributions.
+If you consider yourself an expert already, then take this as an opportunity to learn how to help and instruct other people.
+It is a "teach someone to fish" type of thing.
+By yourself you can only catch so many fish.
+But if you teach someone else how to fish, then the two of you can catch twice as many fish.
+Same principal for web development.

 Website Subject
 ---------------